-My business is people, through their stories and their responses to situations.
+My business is people, policy and the administration of policy.
 As a leader, I have a strong desire to help others through our shared human experiences.
-It is through this connection that I develop compassion, empathy, and a sense of purpose in the world.
-I want to share my experiences, reflections, and lessons that I have learned to help people understand their own situations and the world around them.
+It is through this connection that I want to develop practical policies that help all people understand their own situations and the world around them.

 One of the core principles of the Boy Scouts of America is service to others.
 So when I entered college I majored in Political Science, and when I transferred to the College of Charleston I continued the major and picked up the concentration of politics, philosophy, and law to gain an understanding of how to help people through public policy and administration.

 Integrity comes from a strong moral compass.
 In 2011, I took an oath when I was awarded the rank of Eagle Scout at my Court of Honor.
 An oath where I continually reaffirm that I stay faithful to the three promises of the Scout Oath, be responsible as an Eagle, make my training an example, and make my status and my influence count strongly for better citizenship in my community and in my contacts with other people.